 LASIK takes only 15 to 20 minutes.
 You will be given a medication to relax, then the doctor will numb your eyes with special drops.
 Next, the doctor will gently place an instrument around your eyes to hold the eyelids open.
 Then the doctor creates a thin flap in the cornea using a femtosecond laser.
-Femtosecond laser assisted cornea flap creation helps the eye surgeon to create the flap very precisely with fewer complications.
+Femtosecond laser-assisted cornea flap creation helps the eye surgeon do his work very precisely with fewer complications.
 After flap creation, an excimer laser is used to reshape the cornea.

 Finally, the doctor will gently lay the flap in place.
 No stitches are needed – the flap molds itself back to the tissue within minutes.
 After the procedure, your doctor might give you plastic covers for your eyes to wear the rest of the day and for a few nights as your eyes heal.
 You will need to avoid rubbing, bumping, or getting water in your eyes as the cornea heals.

 Fewer than 1% of patients experience surgical complications such as lasting vision problems.
 Most will have temporary side effects such as light sensitivity and seeing halos or glares around lights.
 These side effects typically go away within six to 12 months.